benjaminran/leeps-challenge/README.md

 ## Overview

 This project is a web page written in HTML5, CSS, Javascript.
-It shows some programming ability, but is also largely a demonstration of my awareness that good design is important.
-I tried to make the page very user friendly with large, orgizational decisions intended to keep the page layout from being overwhelming.
-Also, on a smaller scale I did things like bind the spacebar to the start/pause button and hide the mathematical payoff function for users not interested in the comlpexities behind the demo.
+It shows some of my programming ability, but is also largely a demonstration of my design sense.
+I tried to make the page user friendly with large, orgizational decisions intended to keep the page layout from being overwhelming.
+Also, on a smaller scale I did things like bind the spacebar to the start/pause button for convenience and hide the mathematical payoff function for users not interested in the complexities behind the demo.
 This is not the pinnacle of my programming ability, but I feel those touches are some of the most important to making this webpage objectively user-friendly.

 ## Acknowledgements